Oaxaca: Geography

-The state is located in the south of Mexico, bordered by the states of Puebla, Veracruz, Chiapas and Guerrero with the Pacific Ocean to the south.
+The state of Oaxaca is located in Southeastern Mexico, bordered by the states of Puebla, Veracruz, Chiapas and Guerrero, with the Pacific Ocean to the south.
 It has a territory of 93967 km2, accounting for less than 5% of Mexico's territory.
 Here several mountain chains come together, with the elevation varying from sea level to 3759 m asl, averaging at 1500 m asl.
 Oaxaca has one of the most rugged terrains in Mexico, with mountain ranges that abruptly fall into the sea.
 Between these mountains are mostly narrow valleys, canyons and ravines.
 Major elevations in the state include Zempoaltepetl (3396 m asl), El Espinazo del Diablo, Nindú Naxinda Yucunino and Cerro Encantado.
 Oaxaca has 533 km of coastline with nine major bays.

 The mountains are mostly formed by the convergence of the Sierra Madre del Sur, the Sierra Madre de Oaxaca and the Sierra Atravesada into what is called the Oaxaca Complex (Complejo Oaxaqueño).
 The Sierra Madre del Sur runs along the coast with an average width of 150 km and a minimum height of 2000 m asl with peaks over 2500 m asl.
 In various regions the chain is locally known by other names, such as the Sierra de Miahuatlán and the Sierra de la Garza.
 The Sierra Madre de Oaxaca enters the state from the Puebla and Veracruz borders in the Tuxtepec region, running northwest to southeast towards the Central Valleys region, then onto the Tehuantepec area.
 Local names for parts of this range include Sierra de Tamazulapan, Sierra de Nochixtlan, Sierra de Huautla, Sierra de Juárez, Sierra de Ixtlan and others.
 Average altitude is 2500 m asl with peaks over 3000 m asl and width averages at about 75 km.
 The Sierra Atravesada is a prolongation of the Sierra Madre de Chiapas.
 This range is not as high as the other two with an average elevation of just over 600 m.
 Most of it is located in the Juchitán district running east–west.